TnTech-ECE/CapstoneStarterRepo/README.md

 ## Salient Outcomes

-Projects often have some outcomes that are more interesting than others.
-Here, highlight those things that you found interesting!
 1. Redundant methods of tracking the incoming target
-2. Image proccessing algorithm that is capable of tracking the projectile in 3-dimensions
+2. Image processing algorithm that is capable of tracking the projectile in 3-dimensions

 ## Project Demonstration & Images

-Give a link to a video of the project being demonstrated.
-The video should be hosted on the capstone youtube.

-Below the video link show some well-taken, appropriately sized images of the project.
+The project is still in the design stage, and there are currently no images or videos of demonstrations.

 ## About Us

 ### Team

 [Adam Morrow][def1] is a senior in computer engineering major at Tennessee Technological University.
 He is interested in computer hardware and embedded systems.
-Adam is responsible for the Sesoor Post Velocity and Acceleration subsystem.
+Adam is responsible for the Sensor Post Velocity and Acceleration subsystem.

 [Allen Watson][def2] is an electrical engineering major at Tennessee Technological University.
 He is interested in power systems.
 Allen is responsible for the launcher housing subsystem.